davidday99/tm4c-web-server/README.md

 - [An incomplete TM4C HAL](https://github.com/davidday99/tm4c-hal)
 - [A toy network stack](https://github.com/davidday99/network-stack)

-This project uses the arm-none-eabi toolchain for compilation and debugging.
-[OpenOCD](https://github.com/openocd-org/openocd.git) is necessary for debugging the remote target, and [lm4flash](https://github.com/utzig/lm4tools.git) is used for programming the chip.
+This project uses the arm-none-eabi toolchain for compilation. [lm4flash](https://github.com/utzig/lm4tools.git) is used for programming the chip and is referenced in the Makefile.

 ## TODO
 - Fix TCP module in network stack so timeout isn't needed for socket connection.